UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 ## Feedback

-If you find an issue with this article, click Improve this Doc to suggest a change.
-If you have an idea for how we could improve any of our services, visit UKCloud Ideas.
-Alternatively, you can contact us at products@ukcloud.com.
+ If you find an issue with this article, click **Improve this Doc** to suggest a change.
+If you have an idea for how we could improve any of our services, visit [*UKCloud Ideas*](https://ideas.ukcloud.com).
+Alternatively, you can contact us at <products@ukcloud.com>.